sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 This repository stores all materials for a workshop on **How to build your motion tracking pipeline** which takes place on the 12th and 13th of March at ZAS (Berlin).

+To make sure we all start on the same page, please prepare your laptop by following the instructions below.

 ## Get ready

 ### Step 1: Installing Python